 Not Quite Dead: Both Muge Zorbados and Shapiro turn out to be this way in the OVA sequels.

-Super Robot Genre: Four piloted machines, all animals, with their own humanoid forms, that combine, and grow stronger with their pilots rage, that's four checks right there.
+Super Robot Genre: Four piloted machines, all animals, with their own humanoid forms, that combine, and grow stronger with their pilot's rage, that's four checks right there.

-It recently made a notable appearance in Z2, alongside its successor.
-In this game, it is said that Dancougar Nova and R-Daigun are based off of Final Dancougar, which Earth Will rescued after it and its pilots were stuck in Muge's dimension after defeating him.
+It made a notable appearance in Z2, alongside its successor.
+In this game, it is said that Dancougar Nova and R-Daigun are based off of Final Dancougar, which Earth Will rescued when it and its pilots were stuck in Muge's dimension after defeating him.
 Also, apparently Moon WILL calls his machine Original Dancougar because he considers his the first true Dancougar.

 Moon WILL: I have no use for a Dancougar that needs humans.

 Also responsible for properly naming a couple of things.
 'Shapiro's Combat Mecha' was given the name 'Desire' in GC, and the 'Muge Small Aerial Mecha' was finally named the 'Dol-Pha' in XO.
 (The Dol-Pha was apparently named that from the beginning, too.)

 Transforming Mecha: The Juusenki all have vehicle, bestial, and humanoid forms (N, A, and H forms respectively) - except Eagle Fighter, which takes its vehicle form and adds an energy aura for its bestial form.